 Earlier this week, liberal senator Bill Heffernan stated in a Senate meeting that he had obtained a list from the police which outlined 28 powerful people involved in the pedophile ring.

 Barnett has stated that her experience trying to report the group has been worse than the original abuse.

 “My experiences were horrific beyond words,” she told news.co.au.
 “But the way I’ve been treated for reporting the crimes I witnessed and experienced has been far worse than my original abuse experiences.”

-Posted by GPD on October 23, 2015, With 4037 Reads Filed under Investigations.
+Posted by GPD on October 23, 2015, With 4046 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.